chiwaichan/prefix-list-of-ec2-private-ip-addresses-using-eventbridge/README.md

 # Manually create an EC2 instance with a Prefix List Tag

-Let's lanuch a new EC2 instance (using any AMI deployed in any Subnet with any Security Group) with a value of "eventbridge-managed-prefix-list" for the "prefix-list" Tag
+Let's launch a new EC2 instance (using any AMI and deploy it in any Subnet with any Security Group) with a value of "eventbridge-managed-prefix-list" for the "prefix-list" Tag

 ![14](https://github.com/chiwaichan/blog-assets/raw/main/images/maintain-a-prefix-list-of-ec2-private-ip-adresses-using-eventbridge/14-launch-ec2-instance.png)